Academic Catalog

 List B

-And complete one course each from two sections of the four List B sections, below:8-10
+And complete one course from List B:4-5

-Any course not used from List A
+Any course not used from the Core Courses or List A

 CULTURAL ANTHROPOLOGY